Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 How Much Light Does a Staghorn Fern Need?

 When you picture a fern, you probably imagine the shady, lush forest floors of the Pacific Northwest.
-You might then think that your stag will appreciate a dark space, but you would be wrong.
-Staghorn ferns, on the otherhand, are native to the tropics -- the species that we most commonly feature, Platycerium bifurcatum, is native to Australia.
+You might then think that your stag will appreciate a dark space, but you would be wrong!
+Staghorn ferns are native to the tropics -- the species that we most commonly feature, Platycerium bifurcatum, is native to Australia.

 Can Staghorn Ferns Survive in Artificial Light?